naragurgel/workout_prescription/README.md

 ## Workout Page (Visitor)

-- There is a section for Workout but to actually see the workouts, you must be registered.
+- There is a section for Workout but to see the workouts, you must be registered.

 ![image](https://github.com/naragurgel/workout_prescription/assets/112726044/c9510c32-2572-452d-8f9f-a90798537fbe)